skarard/authenticity-frontend/README.md

 To verify images, simply upload the image and enter the corresponding hash code.
 If the code is valid, the image is verified!

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute, please see our [Contributing Guidelines](https://github.com/skarard/authenticity-frontend/blob/master/CONTRIBUTING.md).

 ## License

 Authenticity is released under the MIT License.
 See [LICENSE](https://github.com/skarard/authenticity-frontend/blob/master/LICENSE) for more details.